All The Queens Men create spectacular theatrical and participatory community arts experiences.

 Tristan was the creative lead for Going Nowhere, a sustainable international arts exchange at Arts House (2015 Green Room Award winner for Curatorial Contribution to Contemporary Performance).
 Most recently, he remounted The Everyday Imaginarium as part of Vitalstatistix’s Climate Century in Port Adelaide.
 From 2010-2014, Tristan was an Artistic Associate and the Philanthropic Manager of Aphids.

 Tristan is the recipient of the VCA George Fairfax Memorial Award, British Council’s Realise Your Dream Award and the inaugural Richard Pratt Scholarship.
-He is the Chair of Green Room Award’s Contemporary and Experimental Performance Panel.
+He was the Chair of Green Room Award’s Contemporary and Experimental Performance Panel (2013-2017).

 Bec is an Australian based performer, producer, director, choreographer and engagement specialist.
 Bec encourages people to see their world in new ways through highly physical, participatory, practical, collaborative and celebratory actions.
 For over 15 years, Bec has passionately worked in the space where professional artists and communities of interest meet; collaborating with communities and artists nationally and internationally.
 Together with Tristan Meecham, Bec leads All The Queens Men, is a founding member of Everybody Now! with Kate McDonald and Ian Pidd and regularly collaborates with acclaimed artists Madeline Flynn and Tim Humphrey.
 In 2017-18, Bec is a Fellowship recipient from the Australia Council for the Arts.
 Bec has continually served on arts boards and regularly mentors young and emerging artists formally and informally.
 Bec’s true loves are Staffordshire Bull Terriers and dancing.